nicklpeterson/myRetail/readme.md

 ### NoSQL Database
-This project is using [docker](https://docs.docker.com/install/) to pull up and a local mongoDB database and [Mongobee](https://github.com/mongobee/mongobee) for initializing the database and manging schema changes.
+This project is using [docker](https://docs.docker.com/install/) to pull up and a local mongoDB database and a simple javascript for initializing the database.

 You will need to start the database before running the application: